iffn/MarchingCubeEditorForUnity/Documentation/ToDo/README.md

 ## Performance improvements
 - [ ] Measure current mesh processing time
-- [ ] Iplement elemements (Like the preview) as a geometry shader
+- [ ] Implement elemements (Like the preview) as a geometry shader (Low prio)

 ## Additional functionalities
 - [x] Chunks
 - [x] Coloring with weight and vertex colors
-- [ ] Improve the GameObject sorting inside the MarchingCube prefab
+- [x] Improve the GameObject sorting inside the MarchingCube prefab
-- [ ] Create testing concept
+- [ ] Create testing concept (Low prio)

+## Branch merge checklist
+- [ ] Use preprocessor directives to allow building the project